kubernetes-sigs/cloud-provider-azure/docs/development-loadbalancer.md

 - getServiceLoadBalancer(service *v1.Service, clusterName string, nodes []*v1.Node, wantLb bool) (lb, status, exists, error)
   - gets the loadbalancer for the service if it already exists
   - If wantLb is TRUE then -it selects a new load balancer, the selection helps distribute the services across load balancers
-  - In case the selected load balancer does not exists it returns network.LoadBalancer struct with added metadata (such as name, location) and existsLB set to FALSE
+  - In case the selected load balancer does not exist it returns network.LoadBalancer struct with added metadata (such as name, location) and existsLB set to FALSE
   - By default - cluster default LB is returned

 ## Define interface behaviors